-Inside the Global Saudi Religious Project
+The Call Inside the Global Saudi Religious Project

 Drawing upon dozens of interviews, government records, and historical research, The Call lays out what we really talk about when we talk about Saudi money.

-Published with support from the Andrew W. Mellon Foundation.
+This book is published with support from the Andrew W. Mellon Foundation.

 About the author

 Krithika Varagur is an award-winning journalist who covers Indonesia for The Guardian and has reported widely from Southeast and South Asia for publications including The Atlantic, The New York Review of Books, The Financial Times, The New Republic, Foreign Policy, and the New York Times.
 She regularly corresponds for outlets like NPR, the BBC, Democracy Now!, and Deutsche Welle and her work has been supported by the Pulitzer Center on Crisis Reporting, the International Women's Media Foundation, the Overseas Press Club Foundation, the Rory Peck Trust, and more.
 She is a National Geographic explorer and a former Amtrak writer-in-residence.
-Varagur graduated from Harvard University and was a Fulbright scholar at the School of Oriental and African Studies in London.
-Follow her on Twitter at @krithikavaragur.
+Varagur graduated from Harvard University and was a Fulbright scholar at the School of Oriental and African Studies in London. @krithikavaragur